-Washington’s current minimum wage is $13.69.
+Washington’s current minimum wage is $14.49.

 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
-See the Washington Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.
+See the following resources for more information: Washington Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA).

 Meals and Breaks

 Employers, not including agricultural employers, must provide employees who are 18 years old and older at least one thirty (30) minute meal period when they work at least five (5) consecutive hours in a workday.
-Employers must provide employees with a 30-minute meal period for each five (5) consecutive hours they work in a workday.
-For example, if an employee works twelve (12) consecutive hours in a workday, the employer would be required to provide that employee two (2) 30-minute meal breaks.
+Employers must provide a 30-minute meal period for each five (5) consecutive hours they work in a workday.
+For example, if an employee works twelve (12) consecutive hours in a workday, the employer would be required to provide two (2) 30-minute meal breaks.

 - require or allow employees to remain on duty